-On December 5, 1941 departed Sydney via Brisbane and Cairns to Darwin when the Pacific War began.
-At Darwin, MV Tulagi was pressed into service with a convoy transporting troops and supplies to "Sparrow Force" on Timor.
+On December 5, 1941 departs Sydney and travels via Brisbane and Cairns before arriving at Darwin.
+At the start of the Pacific War, MV Tulagi was pressed into service with a convoy transporting troops and supplies to "Sparrow Force" on Timor.

 The convoy departed on February 15, 1942 and was comprised of MV Tulagi with troops from the US Army 148th Field Artillery and supplies plus USAT Meigs, USAT Mauna Loa and USS Portmar, escorted by USS Houston, USS Peary, HMAS Warrego and HMAS Swan.

 On February 16, 1942 the convoy was attacked by Japanese aircraft and the convoy aborted the mission and returned to Darwin Harbor, return during the afternoon of February 18.

 On February 19, 1942 Japanese aircraft attacked Darwin Harbor, but only sustained superficial damage.
 Because of the troops aboard, Captain Thompson grounded the ship into a mud bank north of Harper's Folly and south of Sweir's Bluff allowing the crew to exit, although the area was crocodile infested.